Null semigroup: Cayley table for a left zero semigroup

 Let S = {a, b, c} be a left zero semigroup.
 Then the Cayley table for S is as given below:

 Right zero semigroup

 A semigroup in which every element is a right zero element is called a right zero semigroup.
 Thus a semigroup S is a right zero semigroup if xy = y for all x and y in S.

 Cayley table for a right zero semigroup

 Let S = {a, b, c} be a right zero semigroup.
 Then the Cayley table for S is as given below:

 Properties

 A non-trivial null (left/right zero) semigroup does not contain an identity element.
 It follows that the only null (left/right zero) monoid is the trivial monoid.
+On the other hand, a null (left/right zero) semigroup with an identity adjoined is called a find-unique (find-first/find-last) monoid.

 The class of null semigroups is: